This blog may contain affiliate links. Read our disclosure policy for more info.

 2. The Kananaskis

-The Kananaskis, often referred to as Alberta’s Mountain Playground, has plenty to see and do!
+The Kananaskis, often referred to as Alberta’s Mountain Playground, has plenty to see and do whether you visit in the winter or summer!
 It’s very easy to spend a few days touring this area.

 The following are some of the best things to do in Kananaskis: